CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 Due to how flexible the multiplayer system is, you can do some pretty cool stuff.
 For example if someone gets BKd and they own PAYDAY 2 they can  set up the mod, connect to a Criminal Dawn slot, and hop into the lobby until they get unstuck!
-You could also do a sync where everyone has their own games, but periodically you all join a PAYDAY slot to get a few checks.
+You could also do a sync where everyone has their own games, but periodically you all join a Criminal Dawn slot to get a few checks.
 You can be as creative with this game's inclusion in a multiworld as you want to be.

 ## Why do I have hundreds of coins?
 After installing the mod for the first time you get given coins for achievement milestones.